Mattapan station: Streetcar station

 Passenger service on the Milton Branch ended on August 24, 1929, for conversion of the line to rapid transit.
 The first segment of the Mattapan Line, a "high-speed" streetcar line, opened between and two days later.
 The second segment, between Milton and Mattapan, opened on December 21, 1929.
 A streetcar transfer station and yard replaced the old rail yard.
 The station building was kept and converted for use by businesses.
 The MTA began charging for parking at its stations, including Mattapan, on November 2, 1953.

+Around 2000, the MBTA constructed an enclosed maintenance facility at Mattapan, replacing an open pit.

 On May 5, 2006, the MBTA awarded a $6.2 million contract to replace the 1929-built station.
 The MBTA closed the line on June 24 to allow a new viaduct to be constructed at Ashmont station.
 During the closure, all stations on the line were modernized and (except for Valley Road) made accessible.
 The 1929-built shelter and platforms were replaced by modern platforms with canopies; a new building for MBTA police and bus operations with a community room was built.
 Streetcar service resumed on December 22, 2007.

 In 2014, the MBTA made $500,000 in additional renovations to the station.
 These included upgraded shelters and heating in passenger waiting areas, pedestrian improvements, improved signage, and bicycle storage.

 The MBTA plans to convert the line to modern light rail equipment.
 All stations would have raised platforms for level boarding on the new vehicles; the existing Mattapan platforms would be replaced by a single island platform.
 An expanded maintenance facility for the line would be built next to the south busway.